 A newer technique of phlebectomy is done similar to “liposuction”.
 But rather than remove fat, it is done to remove the veins.
 It involves fewer incisions and has an overall better result than traditional phlebectomy.
 This newer technique is called transilluminated powered phlebectomy.

-Your physician at Las Vegas Surgical Associates can work with you to develop a thorough treatment plan to help you achieve the best resolution of symptoms and cosmetic results.
+Your physician at Elite Vein Center can work with you to develop a thorough treatment plan to help you achieve the best resolution of symptoms and cosmetic results.